- Find yourself obsessing over every bite you take?

 - Would you describe yourself as all or nothing?
 One cookie and there goes your whole day?

 I get it, friend, I’ve been there.
 It’s exhausting, all consuming, and isolating.
 Not only is there external pressure telling us what, when, how to eat, and what we’re “supposed” to look like, but for many, our struggles with food may have actually become our coping mechanism to get through life; sadly, leading many to feel misplaced shame and guilt.

 Diets, calculating macros, counting points, intermittent fasting, and eliminating food groups have lead us astray, causing more harm than good, keeping us stuck in our patterns or cycles of struggle.
 This leads us to believe that our inability to stick to a rigid set of guidelines is a lack of willpower or a character defect.
-The truth is, food rules often set the stage for an unhealthy relationship with food, can negatively impact health, and mess with us our metabolisms.
+The truth is, food rules set the stage for an unhealthy relationship with food, can negatively impact health, and mess with us our metabolisms.